The Cyan Language: Generic Prototypes

 \chapter{Generic Prototypes}

-Generic prototypes in Cyan play the same rôle as generic classes and template classes of other object-oriented languages.
+Generic prototypes in Cyan play the same role as generic classes and template classes of other object-oriented languages.
 Unlike other modern languages, Cyan takes a loose approach to generics.
 In many languages, the compiler guarantees that a generic class is type correct if the real parameter is subtype of a certain class specified in the generic class declaration.
 For example, a generic class {\tt Hashtable} takes a type argument {\tt T} which should be subtype of {\tt Hashable}, an interface with a single method \verb@hashCode -> Int@ (using Cyan syntax).
-Then whenever one uses \verb"Hashtable<A>" and {\tt A} is subtype of {\tt Hashable}, it is guaranteed that \verb"Hashtable<A>" is type correct --- the compiler does not need to check the source code of {\tt Hashtable} to assert that.
-In Cyan, {\tt Hashtable} has to be compiled with real argument {\tt A} in order to assure the type correctness of the code (although the parameter of {\tt Hashtable} may be associated to {\tt Hashable}, this does not guarantee that the code is correct).
-This has pros and cons.
-The pro part is that there is much more freedom in Cyan to create generic objects.
-The con part is that any changes in the code of a generic prototype can cause compile-time errors elsewhere.
-Cyan does not supports the conventional approach for two reasons: a) there would not be any novelty in it (no articles about it would be accepted for publishing) and b) the freedom given by the definition of Cyan generics makes them highly useful --- see the examples given here, in Section~\ref{synergy}, and in Section~\ref{ilo}.
+Then whenever one uses \verb"Hashtable<A>" and {\tt A} is subtype of {\tt Hashable}, it is guaranteed that \verb"Hashtable<A>" is type correct --- the compiler does not need to check the source code of \verb"Hashtable<A>" to assert that.

-As said in Chapter~\ref{sourcexml}, the source code of a Cyan source can be a XML file.
-In this file some information on the source can be kept.
-One of them is the restrictions a generic prototype should obey.
-So the XML file can keep that the generic parameter {\tt T} of {\tt Hashtable} should have a \verb@hashCode -> Int@ method.
-In this way the compiler will be able to catch type errors in the instantiations of generic objects, such as to use an object {\tt Person} that does not have a {\tt hashCode} method as parameter to {\tt Hashtable}.
-This error would be caught without consulting the source code of {\tt Hashtable}.